guildai/guild.ai/pages/docs/start.md

 In real life of course we don't know this!
 So we run experiments to find (or to confirm) the hyperparameters that give us the best result.

-Let's use Guild's built-in Bayesian optimizer to multiple trials over a range of *x* with the goal of minimizing loss:
+Use Guild's built-in Bayesian optimizer to multiple trials over a range of *x* with the goal of minimizing loss:

 ``` command
 guild run train.py x=[-2.0:2.0] --optimizer bayesian
 ```

-Guild prompts with:

 ``` output
 You are about to run train.py with gp optimizer (max 20 trials)